escuelatech/jCarbon/README.md

 # jcarbon
-Easy was to map values in a Java bean
+Easy was to map values in a Java bean[Escuela technologies]

 MapStruct is a Java [annotation processor](http://docs.oracle.com/javase/6/docs/technotes/guides/apt/index.html) for the generation of type-safe and performant mappers for Java bean classes.
 It saves you from writing mapping code by hand, which is a tedious and error-prone task.
 The generator comes with sensible defaults and many built-in type conversions, but it steps out of your way when it comes to configuring or implementing special behavior.